Below is a brief synopsis of the research Snow College students and faculty have been

-been doing.
-Recently, the research was presented by students at a National Conference
+doing.
+Recently, the research was presented by students at a National Conference and

-texting and driving is potentially lethal, there are also reports of students staying
+and driving is potentially lethal, there are also reports of students staying up well

-up well into the night texting….
-But NO research is out there that explains WHY students
+into the night texting….
+But NO research is out there that explains WHY students do

-do this.
-So we started talking in one of my upper level classes and had the idea
+this.
+So we started talking in one of my upper level classes and had the idea that

-that when students receive a text they have a need to answer it… so much so that
+when students receive a text they have a need to answer it… so much so that if they

-if they are unable to they actually have negative emotional consequence such as
+are unable to they actually have negative emotional consequence such as anxiety.

 So last year we started a pilot study.
 We surveyed over 300 students here at snow